Linaro/website/README.md

 ## Adding a blog post

-In order to add a blog post to Linaro.org copy and existing post from the [_posts folder](https://github.com/Linaro/website/tree/master/_posts).
+In order to add a blog post to Linaro.org copy an existing post from the [_posts folder](https://github.com/Linaro/website/tree/master/_posts).
 Posts are organised into by year/month so add to the correct folder based on the month you are posting it in and if the folder doesn't exist create one.

 ### Step 1 - Modify the post file name
 The url for your title is based on the title provided in the filename e.g 2018-06-07-announcing-women-in-stem.md will have a url of /blog/announcing-women-in-stem/.
 Separate the words in your title by dashes and modify the date at the start of the filename as neccessary.